noscosystems/watch-list/README.md

   [standard edition](https://github.com/symfony/symfony-standard "A fully-functional Symfony2 application to be used as the skeleton for new applications").

+# Online Resources

+- [Friends of Symfony](http://friendsofsymfony.github.io) have made a slideshow with lots of useful information called [There is a Bundle for that](http://friendsofsymfony.github.io/slides/there_is_a_bundle_for_that.html "by Lukas Kahwe Smith on October 31th, 2014").

 ## [Doctrine Project](http://www.doctrine-project.org "Home to several PHP libraries primarily focused on database storage and object mapping")

 The number one vendor in the PHP community for libraries that deal with data; persistence, specification, cache, etc.